 Roasted Fall Vegetables with Lentils

 You can swap any fall veggie -- brussels sprouts, turnips, or cabbage -- into this warm salad.
-Just make sure you cut everything to about the same size for even roasting.
 Don't skip the celery leaves: they may seem delicate, but they pack a lot of flavor.

 - Yield: Serves 4